 “We took that money and purchased a food trailer.
 The food trailer gave us an opportunity to have a full kitchen and cook real food out of that space,” West explains.
 “From there, it became a super special place, and people knew what we were trying to do.”

 The name Rosie’s reflects the spouses’ beliefs about making their businesses serve more than a monetary purpose.
 “The name came from Jamila’s mom,” says West.
 “The concept was to pay homage and tribute to our grandmothers and moms who took care of us.
 We built a concept based on them, the love and the family we’ve created together.
 That’s the bigger story.”

 Ross calls Rosie’s a cute and marketable name and mentions that her mother loves the tribute.
 The pop-up’s story also includes the couple demonstrating the kindness their parents taught them.
 She and West joined with World Central Kitchen and other charitable organizations to feed hungry people in Miami.
 “We worked with a lot of great chefs and a lot of great organizations that were all about feeding the homeless or the impoverished during that time frame,” West says.

 - Baltimore’s Cuples Tea House is a Whole Vibe for the Culture

-- This Dynamic Couple is Serving Up Beers Rooted in Community and Culture at Montclair Brewery
+- Montclair Brewery is Serving Up Beers Rooted in Community and Culture